 One of the largest junior breed shows in the U.S., the Junior National Hereford Expo (JNHE) is the highlight of the NJHA’s summer activities.
 It is held every summer, and is co-sponsored by the AHA and affiliated junior and state Hereford associations.

 Known to many as the ultimate family vacation, this summer show provides an opportunity for competition between junior members and their cattle projects.
 A hands-on type of program for youth provides educational, leadership and motivational

 forums.
-During the event youth can participate in 22-skill based contests.
+During the event youth can participate in more than 20-skill based contests.
 Visit the JNHE Section for more information.

-While the JNHE promotes learning aspects of showing cattle and educational activities associated with related contests, the NJHA’s Program for Reaching Individuals Determined to Excel (PRIDE) Convention focuses on leadership development.
-Junior members, parents and advisors from all parts of the country participate in the event.
+While the JNHE promotes learning aspects of showing cattle and educational activities associated with related contests, the NJHA’s Faces of Leadership Program for Reaching Individuals Determined to Excel (PRIDE) Convention focuses on leadership development.
+Junior members from all parts of the country participate in the event.
 During the three-day event, participants listen to nationally known speakers and participate in leadership workshops, which enhance the individual’s leadership talents, communication and beef industry knowledge.

-Visit the PRIDE Convention Section for more information.
+Visit the Faces of Leadership Section for more information.

 State Field Days and Regional Shows

 Throughout the summer, approximately 30 state affiliates sponsor field days and/or regional shows.
 The AHA and NJHA board may help in planning and organizing activities, such as judging contests, junior cattle shows and various educational and fun-filled contests.
 The shows attract much of the attention during the state event.
 The main purpose is to encourage member participation and to demonstrate the importance of proper growth and development of heifers and bulls.
 This demonstrates the importance of building productive foundation purebred and commercial cow herds.

 The NJHA is an organization devoted to the development of outstanding leadership potential and motivation to seek advanced education.
 Striving to provide the foundation